How to Purchase

 - 141 lbs. and over — $2.20 lb. live weight — best weights for excellent steaks, rib and loin chops, roasts, rack of lamb, and that special crown rack of lamb.

-- Plus Hemp’s custom processing cost, usually $95.00 — no matter the weight of the lamb — custom processed as steaks, rib chops, loin chops, roasts, etc. Larger lambs will be no more than 10-11 months old.
+- Plus Hemp’s custom processing cost, usually a flat $95.00 — no matter the weight of the lamb — custom processed as steaks, rib chops, loin chops, roasts, etc. Larger lambs will be no more than 10-11 months old.

 - To just kill, skin, clean and customer picks-up the whole carcass, or two halves for a BBQ — Hemp’s charges $50.00.

 - To kill, skin, clean, and cut-up the lamb carcass into 3 in. chunks for stew/soup and bagged — Hemp’s charges $80.00.

 C. Smaller 85 to 105 lb. live wt. lambs (44-54 lbs. hanging weight) are used for BBQing — and BBQing in a China Box.
 Go to the “Lamb BBQ Photos” tab for a few examples.